-Students will construct explanations of how human activities and natural processes change ecosystems.
-SCI.7.4 Science and engineering practices (SEPs) Constructing explanations/ Designing solutions Crosscutting concepts (CCCs) Stability and Change (as a result of changes in Energy and Matter) Standard Reference SCI.7.4.1 Construct an argument supported by empirical evidence that changes to physical or biological components of an ecosystem affect populations MS-LS2-4 SCI.7.4.2 Evaluate competing design solutions for maintaining biodiversity and ecosystem services MS-LS2-5 SCI.7.4.3 Gather and make sense of information to describe that synthetic materials come from natural resources and impact society MS-PS1-3 SCI.7.4.4 Construct an explanation based on evidence for how geoscience processes have changed Earth's surface at varying time and spatial scales.
-MS-ESS2-2 SCI.7.4.5 Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development of technologies to mitigate their effects MS-ESS3-2 Vocabulary biodiversity, resource, abiotic, biotic, populations, ecosy community, organism, predator, prey, symbiosis, mutua commensalism, population density, species, food webs, producer, consumer, decomposer, competition, trophic capacity, invasive species ilism, parasitism, energy pyramid, Unit Progression Toward the end of the year, students address challenges to sustainability by applying their understanding of the natural processes and human activities that shape Earth's resources and ecosystems.
-These environmental challenges can cover a wide variety of contexts such as adverse consequences of synthetic materials, natural hazards (e g, earthquakes and hurricanes), climate change, and habitat destruction.
+SCI.7.4 Students will construct explanations of how human activities and natural processes change ecosystems.
+Science and engineering practices (SEPs) Constructing explanations/ Designing solutions Crosscutting concepts (CCCs) Stability and Change (as a result of changes in Energy and Matter) Standard Reference SCI.7.4.1 Construct an argument supported by empirical evidence that changes to physical or biological components of an ecosystem affect populations MS-LS2-4 SCI.7.4.2 Evaluate competing design solutions for maintaining biodiversity and ecosystem services MS-LS2-5 SCI.7.4.3 Gather and make sense of information to describe that synthetic materials come from natural resources and impact society MS-PS1-3 SCI.7.4.4 Construct an explanation based on evidence for how geoscience processes have changed Earth's surface at varying time and spatial scales.
+MS-ESS2-2 SCI.7.4.5 Analyze and interpret data on natural hazards to forecast future catastrophic events and inform the development of technologies to mitigate their effects MS-ESS3-2 Voc abulary biodiversity, resource, abiotic, biotic, populations, ecosystems, biomes, community, organism, predator, prey, symbiosis, mutualism, parasitism, commensalism, population density, species, food webs, energy pyramid, producer, consumer, decomposer, competition, trophic level, carrying capacity, invasive species Unit Progression Toward the end of the year, students address challenges to sustainability by applying their understanding of the natural processes and human activities that shape Earth's resources and ecosystems.
+These environmental challenges can cover a wide variety of contexts such as adverse consequences of synthetic materials, natural hazards (e.g., earthquakes and hurricanes), climate change, and habitat destruction.
 In Unit 4, students research issues related to sustaining biodiversity and ecosystem services.
-They then have the responsibility to design engineering solutions that rely on the basic science skills that they developed in earlier instructional segments.
-They apply their knowledge, such as a systems-based [CCC-4] understanding of how Earth's organisms, including humans, are intimately connected with each other and with Earth's cycles of matter and flows of energy [CCC-5] In their design challenges, students define the problem, balance criteria and constraints, and evaluate their proposed solutions.